mapsync/scottsville-advisory/site/content/post/boil-water-advisory-for-city-of-scottsville-customers-on-mt-union-road.md

   Reference map for area of advisory.
 image: /img/june19_2024.jpeg
 ---
 The leak should be repaired today and samples sent to lab for testing.
 As soon as results are received, KY Division of Water will notify us of the advisory cancellation.
-We expect this by Thursday afternoon.
+We expect advisory to be lifted by Friday.